 It’s important to feel safe when you travel.
 That’s why we’ve put together a special itinerary with an added emphasis on safety for these unique times.
-Most businesses, including restaurants, bars, and retail stores, are currently open, but at a limited capacity.
-Wearing a mask or face covering is mandatory statewide when out in public, and social distancing is strongly encouraged.
-The mask mandate exists not only to keep you safe, but to make sure our local hospitality workers are safe, as well.
+Most businesses, including restaurants, bars, and retail stores, are currently open, and you can read more about the city's Phased Reopening Plan here.
 We want everyone to have a fantastic time while also staying healthy.
 Remember, we’re all in this together!

 Explore the Parks and Green Spaces

 There are plenty of low-risk outdoor activities to enjoy all around New Orleans.
 The city has many beautiful parks, parkways, and green spaces.
 The two most popular ones are Audubon Park, which includes a wide, 1.8-mile walking path, lagoon, picnic areas, and golf course, and City Park, a 1300-acre urban oasis with multiple paths, playgrounds, and free outdoor sculpture garden.
 (Be sure to take a selfie at the iconic “Love” statue by gay pop artist Robert Indiana!)
 Nearby Couturie Forest and Scout Island both offer shaded trails and bayou lookouts.
 Also worth checking out is The Fly, a quiet stretch along the Mississippi River and a great place to throw a frisbee, and the Lakefront, which offers several miles of paved paths, picnic shelters, fishing spots, and grassy areas along Lake Pontchartrain.